Eco Friendly Deodorant: 14 Best Sweet Smelling & Sustainable Brands

 […] I believe that if we want to improve the future of this planet, we have to show our youth there is more to the world than the constructed reality of social media and the constant demands that ping and buzz and direct our attention toward our little screens.
 We must inspire kids to value leadership over power, and stewardship over ownership.
 Yet, how can we expect future generations to be stewards of this planet if they don’t have the opportunity to explore it? “

 To encourage youth to get outside and inspire them to protect the planet, he donates 5% of all sales to Colorado’s Outward Bound program.
 This provides underprivileged youth with three-week immersive experiences in outdoor leadership.

-To further reduce their environmental impact, all Alpine Provisions team members not involved in the actual making work remotely from home to reduce their carbon footprint and utilizes technology.
+To further reduce their environmental impact, all Alpine Provisions team members not involved in the actual making work remotely from home.

-Plus, exciting news: Alpine Provisions is going entirely plastic-free, a gaol they hope to hit by June of 2020, so be on the lookout for their new zero waste deodorant packaging!
+Plus, exciting news: Alpine Provisions is going entirely plastic-free, so be on the lookout for their new zero waste deodorant packaging at some point!

 *Note: We have attempted to confirm policies directly with this brand with no response to date